 You’d think so, but it’s not.
 In fact, I really don’t like him and would have found a new provider already if I weren’t so lazy.
 (There used to be another team member whom I did like and respect, and I stayed for many years based on the strength of that relationship.
 When he retired, I decided to move on but haven’t gotten around to it yet.)
 So what’s wrong here?

 It’s very basic.
 He’s not connecting on a personal level.
-When I go into the office there’s not much eye contact, no sense of enthusiasm to see me and I always get a vague feeling that he’d rather have made another career choice.
-I’m not talking about a failure to throw me a party and beg me to marry him – just to express some semblance of pleasure that he’s alive and a long-term client is present.
-I want him to feign a modicum of joy or something, like the way most of us say “Good morning!” when we’d really prefer to have remained lounging in bed.
+When I go into the office there’s not much eye contact, no sense of enthusiasm to see me and I always get a vague feeling that he wishes he had made a different career choice.
+I’m not talking about a failure to throw me a party and beg me to marry him – just to express some semblance of appreciation that he’s alive and a long-term client is present.
+I want him to feign a modicum of joy or something, like the way most of us say “Good morning!” when we’d really prefer to have remained in bed.